 SOC-100 Introduction to Sociology 3 cr.

 SOC-230 Sociological Analysis 3 cr.

-Specialize ed Area Courses (choose one):
+Specialized Area Courses (choose one):

 SOC-306 American Women: The Changing Image or

 SOC-314 Urban Sociology or

-SOC-316 Race and Ethnic Relations ......
-3 cr.
+SOC-316 Race and Ethnic Relations 3 cr.

-Electives in Sociology ......
-9 cr.
+Electives in Sociology 9 cr.

-Total Hours for Minor in Sociology 18 cm
+Total Hours for Minor in Sociology 18 cr.

-Students majoring in Elementary Education and Early Childhood Education who have selected Sociology as a minor must complete a minimum of 9 hours of the minor in courses at the 300-level to meet graduation and certification requirements.
+Studentsmajoringin Elementary Education and Early Childhood Education who have selected Sociology as a minor must complete a minimum of 9 hours of the minor in courses at the 300-level to meet graduation and certification requirements.